What is an ASL screening?

 Who should be screened?

-The ASL screening is designed for students who have some fluency in American Sign Language and who wish to test out of some or all of CCBC's ASL classes (I thru V).
-Good screening candidates should have either already taken formal ASL classes or have Deaf relatives, friends, or co-workers that they communicate with on a regular basis.
-If you have taken a non-credit sign language class (for example at church or a community center) and are not sure that you were learning ASL, we recommend that you begin with ASL I. It is important to get a solid foundation in ASL.
-You must first become fluent in the language before you can begin to learn to interpret.
+The ASL screening is designed for students who have some fluency in American Sign Language and who wish to test out of some or all of CCBC's ASL classes (ASL I — ASL V).
+Candidates should have either already taken formal ASL classes or have Deaf relatives, friends, or co-workers that they communicate with on a regular basis.
+If you have taken a non-credit sign language class (for example at church or a community center) we recommend that you begin with ASL I. It is important to get a solid foundation in ASL.
+You must first become proficient in the language before you can begin to learn to interpret.

 OK, I want to be screened.
 What do I do?